 Automatic Transmission and Shiftable Automatics

-An automatic transmission shifts between gears as well, but does so automatically and with a much greater level of complexity than a manual transmission.
+An automatic transmission shifts between gears as well, but does so automatically and with a much greater level of complexity than manual transmissions.

 The great advantage is that anyone can drive an automatic transmission car; no learning to drive a stick shift is needed.